Associate Degree General Education Pattern

 Anthropology of Magic, Witchcraft and Religion3

-Honors Anthropology of Magic, Witchcraft and Religion
+Honors Anthropology of Magic, Witchcraft and Religion3

 Cultures of Latin America3

-Honors Cultures of Latin America
+Honors Cultures of Latin America3

 Celtic Cultures3

-Honors Celtic Cultures
+Honors Celtic Cultures3

-Global Issues in Anthropological Perspective 23
+Global Issues in Anthropological Perspective3

-Introduction to Business (beg F'14)3
+Introduction to Business (beg F14)3

 Principles of International Business3